colites/Processor-Take-Home/README.md

 go mod init receipt-processor
 ```

-Navigate to the project directory:
+Navigate to the directory for building the server:
 ```bash
 cd cmd/server
 ```